ricecake/plywood/README.md

 Requirements for end-users
 ==========================

-Erlang Version 17 was used for the development, we expect that some lower versions will support this software as well.
+Erlang Version 17+ is required.
 For some of the scripts you will need some other languages such as a modern Perl5, but they are not necessary for the function of the server.

 Setting up and building
 =======================

-  # TODO: Everything here is from the demo version

   git clone https://github.com/ricecake/windex.git
   cd windex